viddler/viddler-ruby/README.md

     $ gem install viddler-ruby

+### Rails 2

+Add the following to your `config/environment.rb`:

+    config.gem 'viddler-ruby'

+Make sure to run `rake gems:install` afterwards.

+### Rails 3 and Bundler

+Add the following to your Gemfile:

+    gem 'viddler-ruby'

+Make sure to run `bundle install` afterwards

+### Other

-To use in a Ruby project:
+To use in a regular Ruby project:

     require 'rubygems'
     require 'viddler-ruby'